sohaibology/my-notes/content/tags/book.md

 aliases:
   - Reading list
 ---
-*This is my evergrowing list of books I want to read or am currently reading:*
+*This is my ever-growing list of books I want to read or am currently reading:*